Christopher Beaumont: Recognition and awards

-He participates in many Australian art exhibitions, and won multiple awards.
-In 2004, he was finalist in The Arthur Guy Memorial Painting Prize and won the People’s Choice winner of the Arthur Guy Memorial Painting Prize, Bendigo Art Gallery.
+In 2004, he was finalist in the Arthur Guy Memorial Painting Prize, and was the People's Choice winner of the Arthur Guy Memorial Painting Prize, Bendigo Art Gallery.
 This involved a solo exhibition which was staged in 2006 at The Bendigo Art Gallery followed by a solo exhibition at Eva Breuer's gallery later that year.

 In 2014 he was invited by Fortyfivedownstairs in Flinders Lane, Melbourne to be Artist in Residence and staged an exhibition of paintings commissioned across the previous two decades alongside new works produced during the residency.